 Recommendation: Again, pass unless there’s something that really piques your interest.
 Don’t bank too much for the Shakespeare and don’t plan on super deep character development.
 I still think it would’ve been a better book if they were merged, but they weren’t so this is what you get.
 It also wasn’t clear which to read first and I got lucky.
 I guess it wouldn’t matter too much, but with this one going a little further in the story than Romeo for Real it makes sense to read this second.

-*I received a copy of Just Julian from the publisher via NetGalley in return for my honest.
+*I received a copy of Just Julian from the publisher via NetGalley in return for my honest opinion.
 No goods or money were exchanged.

 Opening Line: “Julian’s cheek hit against pavement.”